 Provide services that are culturally competent and address special language needs, reinforce positive cultural practices, and acknowledge and build upon ethnic, socio-cultural, and linguistic strengths.

-Make certain the Child’s Caseworker is facilitating the completion of assessments and individual plans, and sharing those results with the Referring Worker as needed.

 1.3.3.5 Family and Community Connections in Emergency Juvenile Shelter Care

 The following section applies to the provision of Emergency Juvenile Shelter Care.
 The Contractor shall assist the Child in developing and maintaining relationships with the Child’s Family and other individuals in the Child’s Positive Support System, especially given the temporary nature of CWES engagement.
 Throughout the provision of CWES, the Contractor shall actively ensure that the Child stays connected to the Child's kin, culture, and community.
-A lack of interaction with a Child’s Family or Positive Support System can increase trauma that can result from a Child’s Out-of-Home Placement and make a Child’s reintegration more difficult.
+A lack of interaction with a Child’s Family or Positive Support System can increase trauma that can result from a Child’s Out-of-Home Placement and make a Child’s Reintegration more difficult.
 The Contractor shall facilitate the Child’s interactions with Family or other individuals in the Child’s Positive Support System as these connections are crucial to the Child’s well-being and to the Child returning to the community.
-Contractors shall report on Child and Family Interactions, and failing to meet the standards set forth in this section for Family Interaction may result in a Performance Improvement Plan.
+Contractors shall report on Child and Family connections, and failing to meet the standards set forth in this section for Family connections may result in a Performance Improvement Plan.
 For Emergency Juvenile Shelter Care, the Contractor shall:

-Follow the Standards of Family Interaction (see Attachment K).
+Follow the Standards of Family Interaction (see Attachment K) when a Child has a Family Interaction Plan.

 Facilitate meaningful contact between the Child and parents daily (via phone, Internet video, or comparable means).

-Provide for the Child to have a minimum of weekly face-to-face contact with parents or other persons in the Child’s Positive Support System unless limited by JCS, Court order, or the Agency.
+Facilitate a minimum of weekly face-to-face contact between the Child and the Child’s parents or other persons in the Child’s Positive Support System unless limited by JCS, Court order, or the Agency.
+If a Child’s parents live more than fifty (50) miles from the Child’s Placement, video conferencing may be used as a substitute for two (2) of the approximate four (4) monthly face-to-face visits.

-Coordinate the Child’s Family Interaction Plan with the Service Plan.
+Coordinate the Child’s Family Interaction Plan, if the Child has a Family Interaction Plan, with the Service Plan.

 Collaborate with community agencies to develop connections to coordinate services.